javapathfinder/jpf-probabilistic/README.md

 		}
 	}

-JPF, extended with jpf-probabilistic and configured appropriately, can write the Markov chain underlying the above code to a file.
+JPF, extended with jpf-probabilistic and configured appropriately, can write the Markov chain underlying an app, called DieTest, that invokes the above roll method, to a file.
 For example, if we use the following configuration file

     @using jpf-probabilistic
     target = probabilistic.examples.DieTest